Lower Snake River Wind Facility

 To access the areas that require a landowner’s permission you will need to get property owner names and phone numbers from signs posted on properties.
 You must contact the landowner to obtain an Access Permission Agreement and a hanging vehicle tag.

-Minors under 18 are required to have a guardian's signature to access the properties.
-Minors between the ages of 12 and 18 who are hunting must have their own Access Permission Agreement and must have completed a hunter's safety course.
+Minors under 16 are required to have a guardian's signature to access the properties.
+Minors under the age of 16 years old who are hunting must have their own Access Permission Agreement and must have completed a hunter's safety course.

 Public access is available within the Lower Snake River Wind Facility, but there are special rules in place to ensure the safety of hunters, local residents and wind-facility workers.
-This public-access area is marked on the map.
+These public-access areas are marked on the map.

 Study the maps and keep them with you to ensure you are within a hunting zone.
 Signs will be posted in many locations, but the maps are your best guide.
 The detailed maps include GPS coordinates to help you locate your position.
 The hunting areas lie mostly on private land.
 Please follow the rules and respect the regulations so this privilege may continue.